-- variant 25: CG optimization algorithm, adjusted profile normal for the Peruvian artisanal fleet and the Peruvian fibreglass fleet, adjusted profile lognormal for the Ecuadorian artisanal fleet and the Ecuadorian fibreglass fleet, - variant 29: CG optimization algorithm, adjusted profile normal for the Peruvian artisanal fleet, the Peruvian fibreglass fleet, the Ecuadorian artisanal fleet, and adjusted profile lognormal for the Ecuadorian fibreglass fleet, - variant 31: CG optimization algorithm, adjusted profile normal for the catch data off all fleets, yielded the lowest biomass estimates and one of them also yielded a higher natural mortality estimate.
-These three variants were re-fitted using different starting values for recruitment parameters leading to variants 33, 34 and 35.
+- variant 25: CG optimization algorithm, adjusted profile normal for the Peruvian artisanal fleet and the Peruvian fibreglass fleet, adjusted profile lognormal for the Ecuadorian artisanal fleet and the Ecuadorian fibreglass fleet, - variant 29: CG optimization algorithm, adjusted profile normal for the Peruvian artisanal fleet, the Peruvian fibreglass fleet, the Ecuadorian artisanal fleet, and adjusted profile lognormal for the Ecuadorian fibreglass fleet, - variant 31: CG optimization algorithm, adjusted profile normal for the catch data offall fleets,

+These three variants were refitted using different starting values for recruitment parameters leading to variants 33, 34 and 35.
 These three additional variants yielded realistic biomass predictions and realistic natural mortality rate estimates.
-Variant 35 yielded the best correlation structure (Fig. 8) and lowest standard error of estimates.
+Variant 35 yielded the best correlation structure (Figure 8) and lowest standard error of estimates.
 Small adjustments to the timing of some recruitment events in variant 35 led to fitting variant 36.